justindujardin/mathy/libraries/website/docs/cas/overview.md

 ### Arithmetic

-To get a sense of how Mathy's CAS components work, let's add some numbers together and assert that the result is what we think it should be.
+To understand how Mathy's CAS components work, let's add some numbers and assert that the result is what we think it should be.

 ```Python
 {!./snippets/cas/overview/evaluate_expression.py!}